Arizona Elections Schedule

 - States Summary

-We are working days and nights to give you up-to-date information, but we urge you to be proactive!
+We are working day and night to give you up-to-date information, but we need your help!

-For website bug report, data issues ,data/rss feeds submission, feedback,
+For website bug reports, data issues/rss feeds submission, feedback,

 or general questions about Mytimetovote.com, please send an email to firstname.lastname@example.org